Jessi Slaughter cyberbullying case: Reactions

 In Australia, advocates of internet censorship invoked the harassment to support mandatory content filtering.
-In France, L'Express described the harassment as "ruining the life" of "an American in the midst of an adolescent crisis", and France24 noted that some were using the controversy to claim that 4chan should be censored.
+In France, L'Express described the harassment as "ruining the life" of "an American in the midst of an adolescent crisis", and France 24 noted that some were using the controversy to claim that 4chan should be censored.

 The case was seen by BuzzFeed News in 2018 as an example of how attitudes to cyberbullying have changed since 2010, with more emphasis on the victim of abuse.

-Later developments: sexual assault allegations
+Later developments

 Rumors of rape and sexual abuse by Vanity had been circulating since 2009.
 Blood on the Dance Floor members Garrett Ecstasy, who left the band in 2009, and Jayy Von Monroe, who left the band in 2016, have described Vanity as a sexual predator.
-Jeffree Star and New Years Day members Ash Costello and Nikki Misery have stated that they observed Vanity engage in questionable or illegal sexual behavior during one of the Vans Warped Tours and also during an "All the Rage Tour 2012" around the early 2010s.
+Jeffree Star and New Years Day members Ash Costello and Nikki Misery have stated that they observed Vanity engage in questionable or illegal sexual behavior during one of the Warped Tours and also during the "All the Rage Tour 2012" in the early 2010s.

 On March 2, 2018, Leonhardt made a Tumblr post in which they publicly accused Vanity of rape for the first time.

-In March 2020, Leonhardt told journalist Chris Hansen of To Catch A Predator that Vanity sexually assaulted them in April 2009, when Leonhardt was 10 and Vanity was 24.
-They were interviewed as part of Hansen's YouTube channel Have A Seat With Chris Hansen; Hansen described Leonhardt as Vanity's "victim zero".
+In March 2020, Leonhardt told journalist Chris Hansen of To Catch a Predator that Vanity sexually assaulted them in April 2009, when Leonhardt was 10 and Vanity was 24.
+They were interviewed as part of Hansen's YouTube channel Have a Seat with Chris Hansen; Hansen described Leonhardt as Vanity's "victim zero".
 Leonhardt said they were at a party at which Vanity was present and while they were in the bathroom of the house, Vanity coerced them to perform oral sex on him.
-During the next 16 months, Leonhardt stated that Vanity had violently raped them under the guise of BDSM style sexual activity.
+During the next 16 months, Leonhardt stated that Vanity had violently raped them under the guise of BDSM-style sexual activity.
 In 2010, Leonhardt told a classmate that Vanity had molested them, but later told Insider that they used the term as a joke, and viewed the relationship as consensual.
 Leonhardt also stated that had they not mentioned Vanity to classmates – which led to the case being discussed online – the abuse would have continued.
 One year later, 21 women accused Vanity of sexual assault, child molestation, and rape with many of the women saying that the attacks had taken place while they were under the age of consent.
 This led to the FBI beginning an investigation into the allegations against Vanity.